ATE T50 brake booster

 Note the last two pictures showing how to assemble the packing ring in the bottom of the slot for the wick.

 And now to the color of the slave cylinder.
 From my memory as well as some input from Will I found a color that is almost perfect - Auto K Multona's #0800.
 On the picture the color looks a little bit too light blue and glossy.
 Reality is better but yes, it ought to be more lilac in its tone and a little bit more semi-gloss.
+It's very close to a NOS slave cylinder a friend of mine had.
 Right now I think it's enough.
 In my next life though...

 Explosion drawing of ATE T50 brake booster for Mercedes-Benz series W105, W120, W121, W180*, W188, W198* and O319* (*depending on the Vehicle Identification No.), © Daimler AG